davekellam/dont-mess-up-prod/README.md

 ## Configuration

 The plugin can be configured using WordPress filters.
-The recommended approach is to create a mu-plugin file in `/wp-content/mu-plugins/` with your configuration.

 ### Example Configuration (mu-plugin)